Skip to main content

 Creating a New Blob Store

-Once you have created a blob store, you will not be able to modify it.
+You are not able to modify a blobstore once it has been created.
 You will also not be able to delete any blob store that a repository or repository group uses.

 Blobs deleted in a repository are only marked for deletion (i.e., a soft delete).
 You can use the Compact blob store task to permanently delete these soft-deleted blobs and therefore free up the used storage space.